designsystemet/multiple-themes-page/README.md

 This showcases advance use of Designsystemet theme variables.
 This not officially supported as layers or selectors can change.
 Use at own risk and add safeguards.

-Made a simple custom element that parses theme files and injects color variables from other themes.
+Made a simple custom element that parses theme files and injects color variables from other themes into `<head>`.

 ```html
 <button class="ds-button">will be colored farge1 from main theme (theme1)</button>